Collections

 -

-Are fossil donations tax-deductible?
+Are specimen donations tax-deductible?

 Yes!
 Each donation is deductible to the extent allowed by the IRS.
 If your donation is valued above $500.00, please provide the Museum with IRS Form 8283 as well as an appraisal receipt from an independent company to obtain a tax deduction.